0xbeedee/alan/README.md

 3. Install the project in editable mode (i.e., `pip install -e .`);
 4. Run the `scripts/run_experiment.py` script with whichever arguments interest you!

     4. Note that some permutations of arguments might not work.
-This is either on purpose (if the arguments to not make sense together), or because the permutation is not yet supported.
+This is either on purpose (if the arguments do not make sense together), or because the permutation is not yet supported.